Bonds & Levies

-School districts receive local funding through levy and bond measures.
-Both are approved by the voters and are based upon local property valuations.
+Because the funding provided by the state does not cover the actual costs to operate a school district, districts often utilize bonds and levies to bridge the gap.
+Both bonds and levies must be approved by the voters and are based upon local property valuations.
 Property owners pay a set amount for each $1,000 of their assessed property values.
 Once approved, levy and bond amounts cannot be increased.
 When community property values increase, the amount paid per $1,000 decreases.
 There are exemptions for senior citizens who meet income requirements.

-What is the Difference Between Bonds & Levies?
+What is the Difference Between a Bond & a Levy?